Chandanprasad913/Chandan-demo/README.md

 # Chandan-demo
-This is my first Git Repsitory
+This is my first Git Repsitory.
+Author - Chandan Prasad